next-hack/nRF52840Doom/README.md

 - Cheats implemented.

+- NEW: 2022-04-24: Doom1.WAD v1.9 built-in demo support!

 **What's missing?**
 - Music.

-- Demo playback, due to incompatibility.
+- Demo playback: for now only Doom1.WAD v1.9 built-in demos are supported.

 - Need to be debugged.